Links

 Choose classes to include

 Select one or more classes that you created to include in training.
 Any classes you do not check here will be excluded from training.
-The labels included will be the intersection between the files that were marked as completed, shown in Included images, and the classes that are included.

 Create a test set